-The analysis of the company processes, carried out during the Project, led to identification of the activities in which the criminal offence referred to under article 25-ter of Legislative decree 231/01 could take place.
+The analysis of the company processes, carried out during the Project16, led to identification of the activities in which the criminal offence referred to under article 25-ter of Legislative decree 231/01 could take place.
 The processes examined are listed below:

 - 1. Preparation of the financial statements, reports or other corporate communications provided for by law - 2.
 Management of relations with the shareholder, the Board of Statutory Auditors and the auditing firm - 3.
 Management of relations with Supervisory Authorities, Administrative Authorities or other Authorities - 4.
 Capital transactions and allocation of profits - 5.
-Issue of press releases
+Issue of press releases carrying out, helping to carry out, or causing behaviour that - considered individually or collectively - includes, directly or indirectly, the elements of the offence falling under those considered above (article 25-ter of Legislative decree 231/01);

-This Special Section provides for the express prohibition of corporate bodies, employees on a direct basis - and external staff - limited to the obligations provided under specific procedures and codes of conduct and the specific clauses in the implementation contracts of the following principles - of:
+This Special Section provides for the express prohibition of corporate bodies, employees - on a direct basis - and external staff - limited to the obligations provided under specific procedures and codes of conduct and the specific clauses in the implementation contracts of the following principles - of: